neinteractiveliterature/intercode/README.md

 5. Install Ruby 2.4.2: `rbenv install 2.4.2`
 6. (Optional, but if you don't, you'll have to set yourself using 2.3.1 some other way.)
 Make Ruby 2.3.1 your default: `rbenv global 2.4.2`
 7. Install Bundler: `gem install bundler`
-8. Edit your hosts file (typically found in `/etc/hosts` on Mac and Linux systems) and add the following line: `127.0.0.1 intercode`
+8. Edit your hosts file (typically found in `/etc/hosts` on Mac and Linux systems) and add the following line: `127.0.0.1 intercode.test`
 9. From the Intercode source folder:
   1. Copy the basic developer database configuration: `cp config/database.yml.dev config/database.yml`
   2. Install all the dependencies of Intercode: